Decision-making guide for heir communities: Divide property fairly and profitably

 FAQ

-What happens if an heir lives in the inherited house and refuses to move out?
+What happens if an heir lives in the inherited house and doesn't want to move out?

-If an heir is living in the house, the consent of the other co-heirs is required.
-If they refuse to pay compensation for use (similar to rent) or to pay off the others, the co-heirs can initiate legal action for a settlement or, as a last resort, apply for a forced partition sale to dissolve the co-heir community.
+If an heir lives in the house, the other co-heirs must agree.
+If the heir refuses to pay a usage fee (comparable to rent) or to compensate the others, the co-heirs can sue for a settlement or, as a last resort, apply for a partition auction to dissolve the community.

 What taxes apply to a community of heirs for a property?

-There are two main taxes that may apply: 1.
-Inheritance tax, which each heir must pay on their share if it exceeds their personal exemption.
-2. Capital gains tax (income tax), if the property is sold at a profit within ten years of its purchase by the deceased and was not used personally.
+There may be two main taxes: 1.
+The inheritance tax, which each heir must pay on their share if it exceeds the personal allowance.
+2. The speculation tax (income tax), if the property is sold at a profit within ten years of being purchased by the decedent and was not used by them.

-An official valuation report is not legally required but is highly recommended.
-It is the only way to determine an objective value that serves as a basis for paying off co-heirs, dividing the sale proceeds, and presenting to the tax office to avoid excessive inheritance tax.
+An official appraisal report is not legally required, but it is strongly recommended.
+It is the only way to determine an objective value that serves as a basis for paying out co-heirs, distributing the proceeds from a sale, and submitting to the tax office to avoid excessive inheritance tax.

 How long does it take to dissolve a community of heirs?

-The duration depends on the unity of the heirs.
-A quick, amicable sale can result in dissolution being completed in 3-6 months.
-In case of disputes, especially if a forced partition sale becomes necessary, the process may extend over several years.
+The duration depends on the agreement of the heirs.
+In the case of a quick, mutual sale, the settlement can be completed in 3-6 months.
+In disputes, especially if a partition auction becomes necessary, the process can extend over several years.

-What is the difference between selling an inheritance share and selling the property?
+What is the difference between selling an inheritance share and selling a property?

-When selling the property, the community of heirs sells the house to a third party.
-When selling an inheritance share, an individual co-heir sells only their share of the entire estate (including the property) to another co-heir or an external investor.
+In the sale of real estate, the community of heirs sells the house to a third party.
+In the sale of an inheritance share, an individual co-heir only sells their portion of the entire estate (including the property) to another co-heir or an external investor.
 The community of heirs initially remains intact.

-A requested forced partition sale cannot be completely prevented, but it can be delayed.
-Co-heirs can apply for a six-month suspension to allow time for an amicable settlement.
+A requested partition auction cannot be completely prevented, but it can be delayed.
+Co-heirs can apply for a temporary suspension for six months to allow time for an amicable settlement.
 The best way to prevent it is through a proactive agreement on sale or takeover.

 Subscribe to our newsletter